Waxpardo/PRA2031-Project/README.md

 ## Background: What is PYTHIA?

-PYTHIA is a widely used high-energy physics event generator developed for simulating particle collisions at experiments such as the Large Hadron Collider (LHC).
+´PYTHIA´is a widely used high-energy physics event generator developed for simulating particle collisions at experiments such as the Large Hadron Collider (LHC).
 It models the full chain of events in proton–proton collisions, including:

 - Hard scattering processes
 - Parton showers